-From field observation, in the study area, there are two different organic rice contract farming models such as:
+From field observation, in the study area, there are two different organic rice contract farming models were identified as follows.

-Intermediary model (Model A): farmers and contractors are directly engaged to each other; farmers who provide land, labors, and capital; and contractors provide technological supports, requirement supports, and market.
+Intermediary model (Model A): Farmers and contractors are directly engaged to each other; farmers who provide land, labors, and capital; and contractors provide technological supports, requirement supports, and market.

-Multipartite model (Model B): Union agriculture cooperative is one who links farmers to contractors and technical support; there is support from NGOs to union and farmers; farmers who provide land, labor, and capital and pay for union operation; and contractors provide markets.
+Multipartite model (Model B): Union agriculture cooperative links farmers to contractors and technical support; there is support from NGOs to union and farmers; farmers who provide land, labor, and capital and pay for union operation; and contractors provide markets.